edemaine/coauthor/README.md

   Hover over an emoji to see a list of people who added the emoji; click to toggle your own status.
 Emoji are positive (purple) or negative (red).
   Positive emoji on root messages are counted on the group page, enabling a simple voting system for e.g. which problems to work on.

-* **Search** across an entire group, or across all groups, for posts by keywords using the search bar at the top.
+* **Search** across the current group, thread, or across all groups, for posts by keywords using the search bar at the top.
   * Search for a word as a whole `word` (default behavior), or specify asterisks to search for partial word matches: `prefix*`, `*suffix`,